+- a.
 1st Offence: student receives counselling support and education.
 Student is requested to go for counselling.
 At this stage parents could be informed.
-If not, the student must be warned by the Hall Warden or Director of Student Affairs that parents will be informed if there is a repeat offence;
+If not, the student must be warned by the Hall Warden or Dean of Students that parents will be informed if there is a repeat offence; - b.
 2nd offence: Parents are informed, and are involved in the rehabilitation programme.
 The student is required to sign up for random testing by the HCC.